-Responses to the Site Allocations Local Plan Preferred Options consultation 2016
+Responses to the Site Allocations Local Plan Preferred Options consultations 2016

-4.3 Responses to the April to July 2016 consultation on the SALP were used to refine the site selections.
+4.3 Responses to the April to July 2016 consultations on the SALP were used to refine the site selections and inform the final version of the document.
 As stated in paragraph 1.6, a report on how the comments have helped inform this submission version of the SALP is available to view on the council's website.